webgriffe/SyliusItalianInvoiceableOrderPlugin/README.md

    For more information see [here](https://symfony.com/doc/current/validation/sequence_provider.html).

-7. You need to run a diff of your Doctrine's migrations and then run it:
+7. Run a diff of your Doctrine's migrations and then run it:

    ```bash
    bin/console doctrine:migrations:diff
    bin/console doctrine:migrations:migrate
    ```

-8. You need to add invoiceable address fields to you address form template.
+8. Add invoiceable address fields to you address form template.
 In the `templates/bundles/SyliusShopBundle/Common/Form/_address.html.twig` you must add the following:

    ```twig
    {% if type != 'shipping-' %}